 The basil vinaigrette.
 Not only is it fantastic with this Jonah Crab & Asparagus Salad, it can be used for many other things.
 Grill some chicken and brush it on top before serving.
 Make a light summer sandwich with fresh mozzarella, tomato, roasted red pepper, arugula with basil vinaigrette spread on a ciabatta roll.
 You can use this for any number of salad options.
 If you're making some kind of crostini appetizer with goat cheese and cherry tomatoes - drizzle the basil vinaigrette on top of it.

 There.
 Now you have some ideas!
 This salad, much like my Hearty Summer Salad, is filling enough to serve as a whole meal.
 It's got enough heft to be a lunch or dinner entree.
-I do hope you enjoy this one as much as I do.

 Now go forth and cook!
 Really, cook for your loved ones and enjoy each other's company around an amazing plate of food.
-It's a really special tradition to set aside some time for a gathering of your tribe.
+It's a really important tradition to set aside some time for a gathering of your tribe.
 Home cooked food, no cell phones or tablets allowed - just good company talking and sharing stories about our days and our lives.

 Are You Craving More Salads and Such?
 No Problem: